 I am very proud of being an “ironman finisher” at Roth 2007 (3.8/180/42) in 11h57':

-Here are some stuff I’d like to share:
+Here are some other stuff I’d like to share: